TemaDeveloper/blog_proj/README.md

 - `"session_id" : integer`

 This approach ensures that user sessions are efficiently managed, improving the overall responsiveness of the application.

+## File Uploads using Amazon S3

+- **File Upload**: Supports uploading files via multipart form data.
+- **AWS S3 Integration**: Uses the AWS SDK for Rust to handle file storage on Amazon S3.
+- **Asynchronous Processing**: The application is built using asynchronous Rust to handle multiple concurrent uploads efficiently.

 ## Getting Started